 A vendor’s reputation is important, but you should also choose a solution that makes practical sense.
 The best approach is to build a shortlist of 3-5 vendors and then compare them in greater detail, run a free trial, get price quotes, etc.

 Keep in mind, these five (six, including QuickBooks) are by no means the only cloud accounting solutions on the market.
-To see a full list and get a custom recommendation for your business, visit our Product Selection Tool.
+To see a full list and get a custom recommendation for your business, visit our Accounting Software Product Selection Tool.